 - Whenever possible, leave the chicken in its original container, preferably sealed.

 - If the chicken has been removed from its original container, make sure it’s covered the whole time it is thawing.
 I like to put mine in a gallon storage bag.

 - Put the chicken on a plate to catch any liquid; chicken “juice” can contaminate other foods.
-If you’re like me and put it in a bag, then you don’t have to worry about that yummy juice getting everywhere.
+If you're like me and put it in a bag, then you don't have to worry about that not-so-yummy juice getting everywhere.

-- Give yourself enough time.
+- Give yourself enough time!
 A pound of boneless chicken pieces will usually thaw in about 12 hours.
 Bone-in pieces will take 24 to 36 hours.
 A whole chicken will take at least three days.